DarienFodor/holtsteg/README.txt

 Python Encryption and Steganography tool made by Darien Fodor and Alex Runholt depentdant on stegano and pyCryptodome

+Holtsteg has two main modes, encrypt and decrypt.
+Encrypt allows one to insert a plaintext message or text file into a image or encrypt it with AES then store the encrypted message with an image.

+The only accessible image format is .jpg

 usage: holtsteg.py [-h] {encrypt,decrypt} ...

 positional arguments: